Serve firm polenta 'cut-outs' as a snack,

 2 cups (18 ounces) Wisconsin Bacon Cold Pack cheese

-1 cup scallions or green onions, minced
+1 cup green onions, minced

 2 cups (16 ounces) Wisconsin Garlic-Herb Cold Pack cheese